-With so many things to do in Tokyo, it's understandable why you picked this incredible sprawling metropolis as your next travel destination.
-You will find classic tourist attractions, delicious restaurants but also some of the trendiest cafes in the whole world.
+With so many things to do in Tokyo, it's understandable why you picked this remarkable metropolis as your next travel destination.
+You will find classic tourist attractions, delicious restaurants, but also some of the trendiest cafés in the whole world.

 Our deeply researched list of things to do in Tokyo is based on our own personal experiences and includes traditional activities, must-see locations and unique eateries.
 The more Tokyo attractions you see, the more you'll love the city.

 Tips for your trip: book your JR Pass before you fly to save yourself time and money and book your hotel in Tokyo far in advance as the best ones tend to go pretty quickly.
 Check how to prepare for your trip to Japan and don't forget your ultimate Tokyo itinerary.

 Table of ContentsOpen

 Senso-ji Temple is the oldest temple in Tokyo, located in the historical district of Asakusa.
 See the famed Kaminarimon gate, photograph the sake barrels at the temple and use incense sticks to purify your soul.
 This cultural activity is very popular with locals, as you will see many Japanese follow their Buddhist spiritual traditions.

 This was the first place we visited when we first arrived in Tokyo, being so close to other major attractions like the Tokyo Skytree and Ueno Park.

 From personal experience, we recommend visiting Senso-ji either first thing in the morning or late at night.
 The grounds of the temple are always open, and you can take some fantastic photographs at nighttime.